How Catfishing Works

 Why People Catfish

-There are many reasons why someone would catfish others:
+There are many reasons why people catfish others:

 - For money — They trick people into sending them money.